-While we love our spray parks in Puget Sound, it's hard to beat the relief of sticking your feet in the cool water of a wading pool.
-And guess what?
-Due to additional funding (thank you, City of Seattle) some previously closed wading pools (marked here with a double asterisk) are open again in 2017.
+While we love our spray parks around Puget Sound, it's hard to beat the relief of sticking your feet in the cool water of a wading pool.
+And while bigger kids love bigger pools, wading pools are the perfect, lower-stress water play option for tots and little kids.

 Central Seattle/Capitol Hill/Queen Anne/ Downtown